Should I State or Should I Show? Aligning AI with Human Preferences: Results

-In this section we examine what happens when an AI agent is simultaneously given \textit{both} subjects' written prompt and their Part I choice data---an agent we call \textbf{Both-AI}.
-This is analogous to ``few-shot'' prompting where the AI receives both a natural-language description of preferences and a few concrete choice examples.
-If the two sources of information are complementary, Both-AI should outperform agents given either source alone.
-If, instead, the two sources are substitutable, then our earlier results imply that revealed preference should serve as the primary source of information, since it delivers higher predictive accuracy.
+In this section we examine what happens when an AI agent is simultaneously given \textit{both} subjects' written prompts and their Part I choice data.\footnote{This is analogous to ``few-shot'' prompting where the AI receives both a natural-language description of preferences and a few concrete choice examples \citep{sahoo2024systematic}.} We refer to this agent as \textbf{Both-AI}.
+We compare its performance with Prompt-AI and Data-AI to assess whether combining the two sources improves predictive accuracy.

-In fact, Both-AI does not outperform both Data-AI and Prompt-AI alone: its mean match rate is 72\%, which is significantly lower than that of Data-AI alone (75\%; paired $t$-test: $t=-2.58$, $p=0.011$) and only marginally higher than that of Prompt-AI alone (71\%; paired $t$-test: $t=1.81$, $p=0.072$).
-We then investigate the source of this gap and find that it largely arises from conflicts between these two information sources.
-Figure~\ref{fig:conflict} shows the outcome of each subject-question pair for Both-AI relative to the predictions of Prompt-AI and Data-AI.
-Prompt-AI and Data-AI make the same prediction in 75\% of subject-question pairs throughout our sample.
-In these cases, Both-AI follows the common prediction 98\% of the time, leaving little room for this subset to explain Both-AI’s middling overall match rate.
-In the remaining 25\% of subject-question pairs, where Prompt-AI and Data-AI predict \textit{different} choices, Both-AI follows Prompt-AI 66\% of the time and Data-AI only 34\% of the time.

-The above pattern stands in stark contrast to the asymmetric accuracy of stated and revealed preferences: in both contingencies, Data-AI is more accurate, as shown in the two terminal nodes on the right-hand side of Figure~\ref{fig:conflict}.
-The performance gap therefore arises primarily when stated and revealed preferences conflict.
-More broadly, the two sources do not appear to be complementary: giving the AI both does not improve predictive accuracy, and when they conflict, it places more weight on the less accurate stated-preference information.
-From an AI safety perspective, this may be normatively appealing, as the agent prioritizes explicitly stated preferences over implicitly revealed preferences.
-At the same time, because choices better reflect human preferences in our setting, this priority may also come at the cost of greater misalignment. \\

-\textbf{Result 3:} \textit{When stated and revealed preferences provide conflicting standalone predictions, AI agents who have access to both information sources largely listen to stated preference despite its lower accuracy.}
+Intuitively, giving more information to the AI agent should at least weakly improve its performance.
+However, we find that Both-AI outperforms Prompt-AI, but not Data-AI: its mean match rate is 72\%, which is significantly lower than Data-AI's mean match rate of 74\% (paired $t$-test: $t=-2.50$, $p=0.013$) but significantly higher than Prompt-AI's mean match rate of 71\% (paired $t$-test: $t=2.25$, $p=0.026$).
+This suggests that the additional prompt information does not always complement the choice data; rather, it sometimes leads the AI agent away from the more accurate prediction.
+To better understand why Both-AI fails to match Data-AI, we next examine how Both-AI behaves when Prompt-AI and Data-AI make different predictions.